Rising Up: Critical Awareness and Common Ground

 Freedom & Expression

 At a personal level, expressing ourselves and claiming our freedom – through art, murals, written and spoken words, theater, and direct action – is about having a voice and refusing to conform, be complicit or be silenced.
-It’s about having the freedom to speak our mind, but also the freedom of movement and association, and about autonomy in our bodies, thoughts, and sexual expression.
+It’s about having the freedom to speak our mind, but also freedom of movement and association.
+It's about autonomy in our bodies, thoughts and sexual expression.
 Stepping out and speaking out has a multiplier effect: it inspires others to do the same.+ Read More

-Women’s and other marginalized people’s voices, often ignored, also animate and embolden broader struggles and agendas for justice.
-By insisting on our visibility and freedom, we challenge repressive social norms and make social and political demands for change.
+Women’s and other marginalized people’s voices, too often ignored, have the power to animate and embolden broader struggles and agendas for justice.
+By insisting on our right to speak out and our freedom, we challenge repressive social norms and make social and political demands for change.